highchair/artinruins-com/_property/dyerville-mill.md

 ### Redevelopment

 The over one hundred and eighty year old mill has survived largely intact from its original exterior appearance, though one can speculate that its current use as office space means that the interior has been very much altered.

 As late as 1978, a covered wood walkway connected the mill tower with an early twentieth-century building on Manton Avenue formerly used as the mill office.
 That former office bears the number 610 address and is now a private home and looks to have been lovingly restored.
 The mill, meanwhile, is also located at 610 but with an entrance off Manton Avenue 500 feet away from the former office.

 ### Current Events

 In the early 2000s the mill was home to the Rhode Island Department of Labor.
 The newer single level portion of the mill was a facility occupied by Cowan Plastics.
 The mill changed hands in 2003 with a sale of a little over a million dollars.
 Since then, the office building has been zoned off and sold as residential while the mill remains in use.

-In 2020, the mill became part of the [Groden Network](//grodennetwork.org){:target="_blank"} of educational and vocational centers assisting adults with development difficulties like autism.
+In 2020, the mill became part of the [Groden Network](https://grodennetwork.org) of educational and vocational centers assisting adults with development difficulties like autism.
 This location houses the “Cove Center” along with spaces for other businesses who presumably rent from Groden.

 ### History

-_From the “Industrial Sites and Commercial Buildings Survey (ICBS)” by PPS and the AIA, 2001-2002_
+_From the “Industrial Sites and Commercial Buildings Survey (ICBS)” by PPS and RIHPHC, 2001-2002_

 The mill is a well-preserved example of industrial architecture, and is probably the oldest and least altered mill in Providence.
 The three-and-one-half-story, L-shaped structure was designed in the Greek Revival style with stuccoed rubble stonewalls and a gabled roof.
 A four-and-one- half-story, hip-roof tower rises at the outside corner of the L. The tower is capped by an arcaded wood belfry with Italianate detailing, which was probably added in the 1860s.
 A stone, three- story picker house is located on the southwest side of the mill, creating a U-shaped structure.
 Several entrances into the building are located along the north and west elevations.
 The building is trimmed in wood and stone, and in addition, has diamond shaped tie rods in three rows along the façade and side elevations.
 Fenestration is comprised of rectangular, 6/6 and 8/8 sash with granite sills and lintels.
 Architecturally this building represents the transition from small wooden frame mills to larger masonry structures (NR).